gabriel-p-artcls/17-04_mc-catalog/README.md

 #### `18th_run`

+ *Important*: for all these clusters' data files the x,y columns are inverted.

  Process the 29 SMC clusters from Maia et al. (2014).
 Use the same parameters as in the 3rd run: